Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 The amount of silver alloy used for the cap and barrel shells was reduced from 20.5 g to 15 g in order to reduce the pen’s weight and improve its balance.

-In 1970, Parker started shipping 75s with a new tassie that had a small circular depression on the end of the cap.
+In 1970, Parker started shipping 75s with a new tassie that had a small circular depression, silver in color, on the end of the cap.
 Pens with this depression are commonly called “dish-top” 75s.
 The company could personalize pens by installing into the depression a company logo, an emblem, or a cabochon (shown below on a 75 Florence), and the new design also made the 75 even more desirable for those not wanting to pay the additional cost for a personalized pen, by providing an easy way for users themselves to personalize their pens.
 Purchasers could request a free “personal touch” kit (shown to the right above), consisting of two sheets of letters printed in gold with black circular backgrounds and die-cut for easy removal from the self-adhesive material’s backing sheet.
 The kit’s instructions explained how to lift the desired letter from the sheet, place it into the depression on the “button,” and press it down with the front end of a retracted ballpoint pen or similer instrument to lock it in position.

-Because of the astonishing variety of nib grades offered for the 75, Parker started out using numerical nib identifiers instead of meaningful letters (F, M, etc.), but did in a few cases return to letters later.
+Because of the astonishing variety of nib grades offered for the 75, Parker started out using numerical nib identifiers instead of meaningful letters (F, M, etc.), but did in a few cases return later to letters.
 Numerical identifiers, located (if present) in a recessed area on the underside of the feed, can be annoying and confusing.
 Not only do they make it more difficult to determine just what kind of point a particular nib has, but they are also inconsistent from pen model to pen model and, as it turns out, sometimes even within a given pen model over time.
 The numerical series for any given pen model may or may not have "holes" in it.
 For example, the series of U.S.-made 14K nibs for the Parker 75 includes nibs numbered 82 (fine Arabic) and 83 (medium Arabic).
 Was there a broad Arabic numbered 84?
 Even Parker's records do not provide all the answers.

 The following table includes numerical and letter-style identifiers for U.S.-made 14K nibs, French-made 14K (585) nibs, and French-made 18K (750) nibs.
 All of the numbered 14K nibs have spike feeds.
 Most numbered 18K nibs have collector feeds; there do exist, however, numbered 18K nibs with spike feeds.
 (I know of spike-feed nibs numbered 92 and 95.)
 Not included in the table are 14K nibs and spike-feed 18K nibs that are identified by meaningful letters rather than numbers; an unknown number of nib grades produced in Parker’s proprietary stainless steel (Octanium); a very small number of titanium nibs, all with medium tips, made in 1972; and white gold nibs, of which a single example was documented by Lih-Tah Wong in 2013.